 In 2022 he ran 1111 km in ten days to win the Across the Years ultra (more here).
 Later that year he ran 400 km to win the Beyond Limits 72-hour ultra and take the course record (more here).
 He followed this with a win at the Sri Chinmoy six-day race (more here).

 Budjargal stopped eating all animal products in January 2019.
 He was motivated by thoughts of improving his athletic performance.

 “I met a doctor “Budjargal explained.
 “She told me that naturally suited food for human body is not animal related food, it is plant based food. “

 Now he eats a lot of raw food, with fruit and nuts making up most of his intake.
 During the amazing Icarus Florida Ultrafest run he ate a lot of avocados and bananas and some nuts.
-He also ate coconut meat, grapes, oranges, mandaris, apples, kiwi, berries pears and mangoes.
+He also ate coconut meat, grapes, oranges, mandarins, apples, kiwi, berries, pears and mangoes.
 Instead of water he drank coconut juice from a farm, which he ensured was fresh.

 “Veganism is the right choice for me, it improves my physical strength” he says.
 “It helps me to transcend my physical self, moving to the next stage of my spiritual development and growth.”

 He also focusses on the extreme mental toughness needed to keep the body going in these events.